Elizabeth W. Jones: Career

 Jones joined the faculty of CMU in 1974, after spending five years on the faculty at Case Western Reserve University.
 She served as president of the Genetics Society of America (GSA) in 1987 and as editor-in-chief of its journal, Genetics, from 1996 to 2008.
 In 2002, she was named a Howard Hughes Medical Institute Professor.
 When she died in 2008, she was a University Professor, head of the Department of Biological Sciences, and Frederick A. Schwertz Distinguished Professor of Life Sciences at CMU.

 Honors and awards

 Jones was awarded a Guggenheim Fellowship in 1981 and the first GSA Excellence in Education Award in 2007.
-She was an elected fellow of the American Association for the Advancement of Science, the American Academy of Microbiology, and the American Academy of Sciences.
-She also received the Robert Doherty Prize for Excellence in Education and the Julius Ashkin Teaching Award from CMU's Mellon College of Science.
+She was an elected fellow of the American Association for the Advancement of Science, and the American Academy of Microbiology She also received the Robert Doherty Prize for Excellence in Education and the Julius Ashkin Teaching Award from CMU's Mellon College of Science.